TVS Holdings

-TVS Holdings Ltd, formerly known as Sundaram-Clayton Ltd, is an Indian automotive components company, based in Chennai.
+TVS Holdings Limited, is an Indian automotive components company, based in Chennai.
 Part of the TVS Group, it makes aluminium and magnesium castings for the automotive industry.
 It was the flagship company of the TVS Group before being overtaken by its subsidiary TVS Motor Company.

 The company was founded as Sundaram-Clayton Ltd in 1962 in collaboration with Clayton Dewandre Holdings plc, United Kingdom.
 It was renamed TVS Holdings Ltd in 2023 after the amalgamation of TVS Holdings Pvt Ltd into the company.

 In May 2024, TVS Holdings acquired an 80.74% stake in Home Credit India.